-Throughout the tour we will make special efforts to seek the many species of nocturnal birds resident in southeast Arizona during this time of year and we should have excellent chances to catch up with Whiskered and Western Screech-owls, the difficult Flammulated Owl, diurnal Mountain Pygmy-Owl, the world’s smallest Elf Owl, Burrowing Owl, and the impressive Spotted Owl.
+Throughout the tour, we will make special efforts to seek the many species of nocturnal birds resident in southeast Arizona during this time of year and we should have excellent chances to catch up with Whiskered and Western Screech-Owls, the difficult Flammulated Owl, diurnal Northern Pygmy-Owl, the world’s smallest owl the Elf Owl, and the impressive Spotted Owl.
 While we may see some of these species during the day we will devote considerable effort to “owling” and may see other night birds, including Common Poorwill and the recently split Mexican Whip-poor-will.
 Outings at night could also produce interesting sightings of mammals.

 2 to 3 star and comfortable

 7 nights lodging, all meals, transportation, entrance fees, guiding

 Alcohol, personal calls, laundry, and other personal expenses

 Temperatures will range from mild to hot, sometimes in the 90’s; it can be cool in the early mornings in the mountains and very warm in the desert lowlands